 Schneider Electric also helps its customers to reduce carbon emissions.
 Walmart, the world’s biggest retailer, is working with Schneider on the Gigaton PPA Program, for Walmart suppliers to participate in aggregate PPAs as smaller companies may lack the size needed to approach these markets individually.
 Schneider’s work with Walmart aims to accelerate the use of renewables with Walmart’s supplier base and deliver one billion metric tons of avoided carbon emissions by 2030.

 “Sustainability is central to STRIVE, Schneider Electric’s supply chain transformation strategy”, said Mourad Tamoud, Executive Vice-President, Global Supply Chain at Schneider Electric.
 “We always consider decarbonization, circularity, safety, and biodiversity preservation in our decision-making and supplier relationships.
 In a context of ongoing supply chain disruption caused by the pandemic, we value the open collaboration with the supply chain community at the GSSC Summit and are honored to receive this recognition.”

-In January 2021, Schneider was also recognized by Corporate Knights as the most sustainable corporation in the world and in May, Schneider ranked fourth in the Top 25 Corporate Supply Chains ranking by Gartner.
+In January 2021, Schneider was also recognized as the world’s most sustainable corporation in 2021 by Corporate Knights and in May, Schneider ranked fourth in the Top 25 Corporate Supply Chains ranking by Gartner.

 To learn more, visit our Supply Chain Decarbonization toolkit on Perspectives.